itsofficialvibhu/RightScan-check-song-copyright/README.md

-# CopyRight Checker using Shazam and Youtube api
+# RightScan CopyRight Checker using Shazam and Youtube api

 ## Prerequisite